Loenberg123/ansible-icinga2-client/README.md

 Ansible playbook to configure a host client with services for Icinga2

 ## Dependencies
+- curl in target host
-- python requests
+- python requests in target host
-- python-httplib2
+- python-httplib2 in target host

 ## Tests
 Tested with: